Normal Reference Attention and Defective Feature Perception Network for Surface Defect Detection: Proposed NDP-Net Framework

-During testing procedure, similar to training phase 2, when the defective image is fed, the RB-AE model can address the defective features to suppress the reconstruction of defects.
-Then, the input defective image and the defect-free reconstructed image are re-input to encoder to obtain multi scale concatenated features.
-Finally, MSFDM utilizes the multi scale concatenated features to obtain the final anomaly map.
+During the testing procedure, similar to Training Phase 2, when the defective image is inputted, the NDP-Net model can address the defective features to suppress the reconstruction of defects.
+Then, the input defective image and the defect-free reconstructed image are reinput to the encoder to obtain multi-scale concatenated features.
+Finally, MSDSM utilizes the multi-scale concatenated features to obtain the final anomaly map.